cbayesr/RobustDiscrete_installer/README.md

 ## Requirements

-To run this package, it is needed to previously install Rcpp, gamlss.dist and numDeriv packages.
+To run this package, it is needed to previously install Rcpp, gamlss, gamlss.dist and numDeriv packages.

 ## Installation